Internship for Plan II Students

 - coursework in History or Government (a plus)

 - demonstrated regular and punctual attendance at work and professional demeanor

 - knowledge and interest in US History (a plus)

-TO APPLY – All applicants should provide the following documents in hard copy format to the Plan II Office (CLA 2.102).
-The deadline to apply for 2016-2017 has passed and the 2016-2017 internship position has been filled.
+All applicants should provide the following documents in hard copy format to the Plan II Office (CLA 2.102) or through the Box Submission widget below:

 - a one-page resume

 - a letter from the applicant describing his/her interest and qualifications